Etruel-Developments/wpecounter/readme.txt

 == Changelog ==

+= 2.0.3 (Abr 22, 2025) =
+* Improves and fix the sales comission
+* Restriction with taxes to create the product

 = 2.0.2 - Jun 01, 2024 =
 * Bump to WP 6.5.4
 * Fixes on loading language files.